You can launch a single node system or an HA pair in Azure by creating a Cloud Volumes ONTAP working environment in Cloud Manager.

 Credentials are required for BYOL instances.
 For details, see Why you should link a tenant to your NetApp Support Site account.

-For help choosing a size, see Choosing disk size.
+For help choosing a disk type and size, see Sizing your system in Azure.

-On the Write Speed page, choose Normal or High.
+On the Write Speed & WORM page, choose Normal or High write speed, and activate write once, read many (WORM) storage, if desired.

 On the Create Volume page, enter details for the new volume, and then click Continue.